-Eventually every guitarist (and/or bassist) will discover the allure of effects pedals and the sonic enhancement (or mayhem) they can add to his or her sound.
-The next questions, after seeing price points, is if pedals are actually necessary for achieving their sound and if pedals are worth it to add to their musical arsenal.
+Eventually, every guitarist (and/or bassist) will discover the allure of effects pedals and the sonic enhancement (or mayhem) they can add to their sound.
+After seeing price points, the next questions are if pedals are necessary for achieving their sound and if pedals are worth adding to their musical arsenal.

-In this quick article, we’ll talk about whether or not guitar effects pedals are necessary and whether picking up a pedal or two (or three or four and so on) is worth it.
+In this quick article, we'll discuss whether or not guitar effects pedals are necessary and whether picking up a pedal or two (or three or four and so on) is worth it.

 Are Guitar Pedals Necessary?

-To reiterate the answer of the main question at hand: no, guitar pedals are not necessary.
+To reiterate the answer to the main question at hand: no, guitar pedals are not necessary.

-The sound of a guitar into a guitar amplifier, as we’ll discuss shortly, can be affected by controls on the guitar and amplifier themselves.
+As we'll discuss shortly, the sound of a guitar into a guitar amplifier can be affected by controls on the guitar and amplifier themselves.
 Volume, overdrive/distortion, tone, and EQ can typically be affected quite easily by turning knobs on a guitar and/or amplifier.

 However, there are plenty of reasons why you would want to have pedals in your guitar rig.